Mrc0113/maas-docs-online/docs/group_faqs/gf_faqs.rst

 .. image:: ../img/faqs_enterprise_access_1.png
    :target: https://console.solace.cloud/services/create

-How are plans used?
+How are service types used?
 ~~~~~~~~~~~~~~~~~~~

-There are two ways you could use an enterprise plan, you can ask for a Prepaid Subscription or for On-Demand services.
+There are two ways you could use an enterprise service type, you can ask for a Prepaid Subscription or for On-Demand services.

-How do I know what plan is best for my needs?
+How do I know what service type is best for my needs?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To understand the details of the plans offered by PubSub+ cloud, please visit the pricing page on our site, the plans differ on number of connections
+To understand the details of the service types offered by PubSub+ cloud, please visit the pricing page on our site, the service types differ on number of connections
 Throughput, Usage and Storage:
 `Plans Pricing <https://cloud.solace.com/pricing/>`_ page

-Can I change my plans?
+Can I change my service types?
 ~~~~~~~~~~~~~~~~~~~~~~~

-You could raise a request to change the plan best suitable for your needs and our production engineering team will help you with it.
+You could raise a request to change to the service type best suitable for your needs and our production engineering team will help you with it.

-I have reached my limit, how can I get a higher plan limit?
+I have reached my limit, how can I get a higher service type limit?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You could raise a request to add a plan best suitable for your needs and our production engineering team will help you with it.
+You could raise a request for higher service limits and our production engineering team will help you with it.

 How do On Demand plans work compared to Prepaid Subscription?